dereksnyder42v2/startracker/README.md

 # startracker
 👽

-These files are meant to be tools for tracking stellar objects of interest, pulsars in my case.
-Please contact me if you want to redistribute this code, it's for academic use so the licensing can get wonky
+These files are meant to be tools for tracking stellar objects of interest.
+I was doing some work on pulsar observation.
-(Pssst, free men don't ask for permission)

 Have fun on spaceship earth!